jurtasun/rcds_intro_nextflow/chapter1/README.md

 Try modifying the person map to omit `job` or `age` and rerun to see the default behavior.

 The original code defined a fixed person map with hardcoded values for name, age, city, and job.
 To make the program interactive, we can modified it to read these values from the keyboard at runtime.
 To do this, we will define a helper function `readInput` that prompts the user for input and captures their response.
-The `person` map is then populated with these user-provided values instead of static data.
+The `person` map will be filled with these user-provided values instead of static data.
 This approach allows the program to describe any person based on the information entered by the user, making it more flexible and dynamic.

-The `def console = System.console()` attempts to obtain the system console object associated with the running Java Virtual Machine (JVM).
-The `System.console()` method returns a `Console` instance if the program is running in an interactive command-line environment where input and output are connected to a console (like a terminal).
-If the program is run in an environment without a console—for example, inside some IDEs, background processes, or when input/output is redirected—this method returns `null`.
-By assigning this to the variable console, the program can then check if it has access to a console and decide how to read user input accordingly.
+For that purpose we will use the `System.console()` method and the `console.reaLine()` to capture user's information.

 ```groovy
 // Function to read input with a prompt and return the entered value